How to Go Through Video Frame by Frame with VLC Media Player

 How to Change the Hotkey for Frame by Frame in VLC

-- Scroll down and double-click “Next frame” to open the window shown below.
+- Select “Hotkeys” and scroll down and double-click “Next frame” to open the window shown below.

 - Just type the “new hotkey” for “Next frame” to configure it.

 - Click the “Save” button on the “Simple Preferences” window.
 Then, you can press the new “Frame by frame” keyboard shortcut.

 Viewing the Video, Frame by Frame, with the Toolbar Button